Dooders/Dooders/docs/Dooder.md

 - The React phase is restricted to simple and quick actions, while the Act phase allows for more complex actions
 - A Dooder needs Energy to survive
 - Each cycle without consuming Energy will add to it's "hunger" state, increasing the chance of starvation

+## A Dooder executes a step function every cycle

 ## Environment and Energy